dionrhys/chip8-win-console/README.md

 1. Build the source
 2. Run the program
-3. Open the console window properties and set the font to 8x8 raster for the *squarest pixels yo*
-4. Type in a path to a CHIP-8 game (relative to the exe)
+3. Type in a path to a CHIP-8 game (relative to the exe)
-5. Press Enter to play!
+4. Press Enter to play!

 (This project relies on P/Invoke to interact with the native Windows API, and thus only Windows Desktop platforms are supported at the moment)